2017 24 Hours of Le Mans: Start to evening

 Laurent's No. 38 DC car was gaining on the two LMP2-leading Rebellion cars when its rear snapped out and he crashed lightly against the barrier at Indianapolis corner.
-Laurent entered the pit lane for new front bodywork, but the car lost two-and-a-half-minutes and fell to sixth place.
+Laurent entered the pit lane for new front bodywork, but the car lost two and a half minutes and fell to sixth place.
 After Marco Sørensen relieved Thiim in the No. 95 Aston Martin, he was slowed by a left-rear puncture from debris at Tertre Rouge corner.
 Sørensen relinquished the LMGTE Pro lead to Daniel Serra's sister No. 97 Aston Martin, with the No. 67 Ford in second.
 After three-and-a-half hours, Bamber's No. 2 Porsche was forced to the garage for 65 minutes – and 18 laps – to fix a failed front-axle hybrid harvesting motor which required multiple components (including the motor generator unit).
 Tandy's No. 1 Porsche overtook Davidson's No. 8 Toyota for second overall after a pit-stop cycle, challenging the No. 7 Toyota for the lead.

-Vaxivière unsettled the front of his TDS Racing Oreca while braking for the first Mulsanne chicane and moved left towards Pierre Kaffer's unseen No. 82 Risi Ferrari, which he was lapping in traffic.
+Vaxivière unsettled the front of his TDS Racing Oreca while braking for the first Mulsanne chicane.
+He moved left towards Pierre Kaffer's unseen No. 82 Risi Ferrari, which he was lapping in traffic.
 In the ensuing collision, Kaffer hit the Armco barrier at high speed, forcing the No. 82 car stopped in the run-off area to retire.
-Kaffer was unhurt, but a lengthy slow zone was imposed to allow for barrier repairs; Vaxivière received a seven-minute stop-and-go penalty for the accident.
+Kaffer was unhurt, but a lengthy slow zone was imposed by race officials to allow for barrier repairs; Vaxivière received a seven-minute stop-and-go penalty for the accident.
 Following several incidents that left gravel on the circuit, the slow zone was extended past the Dunlop chicane to the Tetre Rouge turn.
 The slowdown brought the leading cars together and Senna extend the No. 31 LMP2 Rebellion Oreca car's lead to over 90 seconds over his teammate, Piquet, in the second-place No. 13 entry.
 Tung's recovering No. 38 DC car was third in class, passing Pierre Ragues' No. 35 Signatech Alpine.
 Although Kunimoto had to make an unscheduled pit stop to repair a loose right-side door, the No. 9 Toyota remained fourth.